coldtype/coldtype/README.md

 ---

-_Hello!
-Not sure how you got here unless I gave you the link personally — if I didn’t, you’re welcome to look around, but know that this is alpha-quality software that’s mostly undocumented._
+🌋 _Hello!
+Not sure how you got here unless I gave you the link personally — if I didn’t, you’re welcome to look around, but know that this is alpha-quality software that’s mostly undocumented._ 🌋

+__⚠️ Our (Goodhertz’) intention is to ultimately make this library a proper, useable, open-source project, but for the moment — though it is publicly viewable — we are not publicizing it and it is under active development. ⚠️__

+---

+# Coldtype

-# What is Coldtype?
+## What is Coldtype?

 Setting type with code may not be a common practice, but it is a good practice, or at least I* enjoy doing it, so this is a library I wrote to make it easier to do, specifically in the context of constrained typographical situations, like frame-wise animations or user interfaces for audio applications.